this is my STOry

-I look up when I walk.
+I look up AND OUT when I walk.

 EILEEN TANTILLO